davepinch/pinchy.cc/content/topics/religion/christianity/gospel-of-john/quotes/john-8-32-niv.md

 ---
 title: "Then you will know the truth, and the truth will set you free."
 attribution: "John 8:32 NIV"
+related:
-related: Gospel of John (en.wikipedia.org)
+  - Gospel of John (en.wikipedia.org)
+see also:
+  - "You can't handle the truth!"
 type: quote
 tags:
   - God